 Texas Roadhouse (TXRH)

 Texas Roadhouse catches our eye.
-Its exceptional revenue growth and returns on capital show it can expand quickly and profitably.
+Its superior revenue growth and returns on capital show it can achieve fast and profitable expansion.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst